This text is translated into Russian by google automatic human level neural machine.

 The greatest effect in terms of reducing emissions was provided by the gasification of power plants.
 With 2007 for 2017 inclusive, Nikolaevskaya CHPP, Khabarovsk CHP-2, 8 boilers of Khabarovsk CHP-1, power unit No. 4 of Khabarovsk CHP-3 were transferred to the blue fuel.
 The project started by the company in the Khabarovsk Territory more than 10 years ago allowed not only to increase the reliability of the equipment operation, but also to reduce emissions of harmful substances into the atmosphere by 3 times and 4 times - ash and slag waste output at power facilities operation.

 Since 2007 up to now, emissions of harmful substances into the atmosphere from Khabarovsk CHPP-1 have decreased by more than 14 thousand tons per year.
 The output of ash and slag wastes decreased by 4 times: from 263 thousand tons to 85 thousand tons.
 In addition, gasification solves one of the most urgent issues - the limited resource of ash disposal of Khabarovsk CHP-1.

-In the case of Khabarovsk CHPP-2, statistics are such that the plant's atmospheric emissions have decreased by 10 times.
-In 2007, harmful emissions were more than 2,5 thousand tons per year, and in 2016 this figure was 226 tons per year.
-Nikolaevskaya CHPP at the same time became more environmentally friendly at 5 times, reducing emissions from 3,4 thousand tons to 684 tons per year.
+In the case of the Khabarovsk CHPP-2, the statistics are such that the station's atmospheric emissions have decreased by 10 times.
+In 2007, harmful emissions amounted to more than 2,5 thousand tons per year, and in 2016 this figure was 226 tons per year.
+Nikolaevskaya CHPP for the same time became more environmentally friendly 5 times, reducing emissions from 3,4 thousand tons to 684 tons per year.